vitessio/website/content/en/docs/get-started/kubernetes.md

 ### Cut over

-Once you have verified that the customer and corder tables are being continuously updated from commerce, you can cutover the traffic.
+Once you have verified that the customer and corder tables are being continuously updated from commerce, you can cut-over the traffic.
 This is typically performed in three steps: `rdonly`, `replica` and `master`:

 For rdonly and replica: